-- (Note: depending on the type of bread you use, you may want to bake the croutons longer, but start with five minutes, let them cool, and taste before doing so.
-The croutons will get crispier as they cool.)
+- Note: depending on the type of bread you use, you may want to bake the croutons longer, but start with five minutes, let them cool, and taste before baking longer.
+The croutons will get crispier as they cool.

 Compile the salad

 - Once the quinoa finishes cooking, add the drained chickpeas and ¼ cup vinaigrette to the quinoa.
 Stir to combine.
 Taste, and add more dressing, if desired.